arisuvade/message-spammer/README.md

 # PyBlaster
 PyBlaster is a Message Spammer app created in Python that allows you to send automated messages simultaneously.
 The app is designed to simplify the process of sending messages to people by automating the sending process.

-## Features
-- Send automated messages simultaneously
-- Has title x tutorial of how to use
-- Customize the message contents
-- Has 6 options of messages
-- Customize how many messages to send
-- Customize the time delay of messages
-- Switch themes to dark and light mode

 ## Installation
 To use the PyBlaster app, you'll need to install the tk, customtkinter, and pyautogui packages.
 Also, you need to clone this repository.
 Here's how you can do that:

 1. Install the tk package: